TheZlodziej/mqtt-simulator/readme.md

 > result - app publishes random int value on 'topic1' every second and random uint value on 'test/topic2'

 ## Screenshots
+Keep in mind that the look of the app is dependent on user's system - QT uses native components.
 <p align="center">
   <img src="./images/app.png">
   <br>